dataalbum/dataalbum.github.com/README.md

 Why?
 ====

-Small, fun graphs and web apps to help make the day brighter.
+Small, fun graphs and web apps to make the day brighter.